richehmer/android-rxjava-demo/README.md

 ### Improvements

-Improvements that make the app more pleasant to use, or function more like the actual US Federal Government are welcome.
+Let's make the app more pleasant to use, and/or function more like the actual US Federal Government.
 Simulated voting, negotiations, a 'News' branch, etc.

 A few technical areas:
- - _Every branch should have it's own service and persistence layer:_ Right now, the branches are spoonfed information from a centralized message service, but that's not how things work in the real world.
+ - _Every branch should have it's own service and persistence layer:_ Right now, the branches are spoon-fed information from a centralized message service, but that's not how things work in the real world.
 Branches should store 'Bills' or government artifacts in their own persistence layers and *trade* information.
 Ideally, the messaging service doesn't store any information.
  - _Add the concept of Time:_ If the legislature sends a bill to the President and the president doesn't act within 10 days, the bill is automatically signed into law.
 This would also open the door to election and voting simulations.

- Design Areas:
+### Design Areas:
- - Any ideas to make the user-experience fun and interactive?
+ - Do you have ideas to make the user-experience fun and interactive?
+Create an issue in this Github Repo

 ### FIXME
 - Bottom bar icons need color to reflect their selection state